Chinese Banquet Etiquette: A Guide for First-Timers

 Seating Protocol

-At a Chinese banquet, seating is never random.
-The seat facing the entrance is the place of honor, reserved for the most senior or important guest.
-The host typically sits opposite, facing away from the door.
-If you are unsure where to sit, wait for the host to guide you.
-Standing behind your chair until the host sits is a sign of respect.
+Seating at a Chinese banquet follows a hierarchy.
+The seat facing the entrance belongs to the most senior or honored guest.
+The host sits opposite, facing away from the door.
+If you're unsure where to sit, wait for the host to guide you.
+Standing behind your chair until the host sits shows respect.

 The Art of Toasting

-Toasting is central to Chinese banquets.
-The host typically makes the first toast, and guests may reciprocate throughout the meal.
-When toasting someone senior, hold your glass lower than theirs as a sign of respect.
-If you do not drink alcohol, politely substituting tea or juice is perfectly acceptable — the gesture of raising your glass matters more than what is in it.
+The host makes the first toast.
+Guests reciprocate throughout the meal.
+Toast someone senior by holding your glass lower than theirs.
+If you don't drink alcohol, substitute tea or juice.
+The gesture of raising your glass matters more than what's in it.

 Shared Dishes and Serving

-All dishes are placed at the center of the table, often on a lazy susan.
-Wait for the host or the guest of honor to take the first serving before helping yourself.
-Use the communal serving chopsticks or spoon rather than your personal chopsticks to serve yourself.
-Take moderate portions — you can always come back for more, and it is better to try everything than to fill your plate with one dish.
+Dishes arrive at the center of the table, often on a lazy susan.
+Wait for the host or guest of honor to take the first serving.
+Use the communal serving chopsticks or spoon, not your personal pair, to serve yourself.
+Take moderate portions.
+You can go back for more, and trying everything beats filling your plate with one dish.

 Chopstick Etiquette

-Never stick chopsticks upright in a bowl of rice — this resembles incense offerings for the deceased and is considered inauspicious.
-Do not point with chopsticks, drum them on the table, or use them to spear food.
-When not in use, rest them on the chopstick holder or across the top of your plate.
+Never stick chopsticks upright in a bowl of rice.
+The position resembles incense offerings for the deceased.
+Don't point with chopsticks, drum them on the table, or spear food.
+Rest them on the chopstick holder or across the top of your plate when you're not using them.

 Expressing Appreciation

-Leaving a small amount of food on your plate signals that the host provided abundantly.
-Finishing every last grain suggests the host did not order enough.
-Complimenting specific dishes is always appreciated and shows genuine engagement with the meal.
+Leave a small amount of food on your plate to signal that the host provided enough.
+A clean plate suggests the host under-ordered.
+Complimenting specific dishes shows genuine engagement with the meal.